TeneoPython01/calendar_table/README.md

 # Calendar Table Generator

-## Purpose
+The purpose of this project is to generate rich date/time data that can easily be imported into a database, for analytics goals.

-Quickly and easily generate a calendar table with many columns of date dimensions and metadata.
-Output to CSV.
+The project contains tools to generate a calendar table and a daytime table, with various attributes and metadata.

+The output is currently written to CSV files.

-## Usage with Docker
+## Usage with Docker or Podman

+The best way to use these tools is via Docker or Podman.
+While containerisation is not strictly necessary, it is how we normally test and use this project.

 The first time you run this Generator, you'll need to build a Docker image from the Dockerfile.
 You'll need to do it again every time you update